wharfkit/website/src/lib/docs/SessionKit/UserInterface.md

 The `prompt` call is asynchronous and the [SessionKit](/docs/session-kit/session-kit-factory) or [Plugin](#) will await a response from the `UserInterface` before moving on.
 Based on how the user responds to the rendered elements, the `UserInterface` is responsible for responding to the promise by:

-- Resolve the promise (which acts as an "accept and move on" response)
+- Resolving the promise (which acts as an "accept and move on" response)
-- Reject the promise (which acts as "reject and move on" response)
+- Rejecting the promise (which acts as "reject and move on" response)
-- Cancel the promise (which aborts the entire login/transact request)
+- Canceling the promise (which aborts the entire login/transact request)

 This response contains no specific data but instead offers the three above logic paths using the [CancelablePromise](#) pattern.